rohitvarkey/rohitvarkey.github.io/about.md

 ---

 Hey there!
 This is Rohit Varkey Thankachan's blog, a Computer Science Masters student at [Georgia Tech](http://www.gatech.edu/).
 I am passionate about the open source and a Pythonista and Julian!
+My resume can be found [here]({{site.url}}/public/Rohit-Varkey-Thankachan-Resume.pdf).

-I completed my undergrad at [National Institute of Technology Karnataka, Surathkal](http://nitk.ac.in).
+I completed my undergrad at [National Institute of Technology Karnataka, Surathkal](http://nitk.ac.in) in May 2016.

 I enjoy soccer and am also a Kerala Blasters and Manchester United fan!